Merples History, Family Crest & Coats of Arms

 Interestingly, one of the theories of the origin of Agatha Christie's fictional character Miss Marple was that it was taken the name from a family named Marple, who lived at Marple Hall near her sister Madge's home at Abney Hall.

-Important Dates for the Merples family
+Early History of the Merples family

 This web page shows only a small excerpt of our Merples research.
 Another 50 words (4 lines of text) covering the years 192 and 1921 are included under the topic Early Merples History in all our PDF Extended History products and printed products wherever possible.